The Udzungwa Mountains National Park Tanzania

 Mammals found in the park include elephants, leopards, bushbucks, duikers, palm civets, Miombo genets, elephant shrews, and hyenas.

 Bird watchers are also in for a treat as the park boasts over 400 species of birds.
 Some of them are endemic to the Eastern Arc Mountains and four of them are found only in Udzungwa.
-Other common birds include ruppells vultures, marabous, crowned eagles, malachite kingfishers, woodland kingfishers, silvery cheeked hornbills, and trumpeter hornbills.
+Other common birds include rappel vultures, marabous, crowned eagles, malachite kingfishers, woodland kingfishers, silvery-cheeked hornbills, and trumpeter hornbills.

 Over 2500 species of plants have been discovered in the park of which 25% are endemic to the area.

-Research is still ongoing and as this park is so secretive it isn’t yet know what else can be found here.
-Recently a new species of snakes were found in the park and it is claimed to be endemic.
+Research is still ongoing and as this park is so secretive it isn’t yet known what else can be found here.
+Recently a new species of snake was found in the park and it is claimed to be endemic.